Is lavender oil safe for dogs? Not only is it safe, it is basically, a multipurpose aromatherapy first aid kit for your fur baby…

 A gentle massage with diluted lavender oil can help ease any joint pain as well as soothe irritated and itchy skin.
 You can also place a drop on the back of the neck and the base of the tail to effectively repel ticks and fleas, and other pests.
 Otherwise apply a little of the dilution to your hands and lightly massage it onto your dog’s neck and back.

 Holistic vets also use anti-bacterial lavender infusions to wash out wounds, treat burns and reduce itchiness and scratching.
 Simply make a lavender tea rinse using 1 to 2 teaspoons of dried lavender flowers in 8 fluid oz. of boiling water, allow to steep for a few minutes, and apply.

+While lavender oil may be safe to bring into contact with dogs, people often ask, is lavender oil safe for dogs to breath?
+Again, the answer is yes - and exposing your dog to the oil through direct inhalation brings many health benefits.
 It’s pretty easy to introduce lavender into your dog’s environment so they can safely inhale it without the scent being too strong or invasive for their little bodies or sensitive noses.

 If your pet is into cuddly toys, you can even add the adorable heatable Lavender Lucky The Dog to their love objects – while giving them the benefits of lavender too.